Christopher-Andersen/Main-Engine-Control-System/README.md

 When designing this system, there are 2 schools of thought: either build a sensor that would directly connect the flywheel to the hydraulic operating valves as MAN B&W had done, or completely electronically emulate the flywheel and with a digital replica that simulates the existence of a flywheel and the camshaft at the same time.
 For this demonstration, I selected option 2.

 The three inputs to my system are a forward/reverse input from the engine order telegraph and the engine speed defined as clock speed.
 The outputs are the state (or position) that the flywheel is in, and the direction of spin of the propeller.
-Below is the truth table for this system along with the state diagram:
+As an example, S0 corresponds to position 0-44 degrees on the flywheel, S1 corresponds to position 45-89 degrees on the flywheel, etc. Below is the truth table for this system along with the state diagram:

 ```
            Current state      | Input |                 Next state              |              Output